-In order to narrow down what makes a good travel backpack specifically, we need to first define what travel means for us.
+In order to narrow down what makes a best women’s travel backpack specifically, we need to first define what travel means for us.

 To separate travel from hiking, camping, and backpacking we’re going to define travel as front-country traveling without specific intent to camp out of your bag.

 Choosing a backpack which is large enough for your purposes is great, however be sure not to go large just as a safety precaution.

-Quick Answer: The 5 Best Backpacks For Traveling In Europe
+Quick Answer: The 5 Best Women’s Travel Backpacks – 2021

 - Osprey Packs Fairview Women’s Travel Backpack